Juliet095/Mid_Term_Exam-WEB/README.md

 # no. 1 Explain the difference between let, const, and var in JavaScript
-  "let" is block scoped, it can be reassigned but cannot be redeclared within the same scope.
+  "let" is block scoped,  It can be reassigned but cannot be redeclared within the same scope.
-  "var" is function scoped, it can be reassigned and redeclared within the same scope.
+  "var" is function scoped,  It can be reassigned and redeclared within the same scope.
-  "const" is block scoped, it cannot be reassigned nor redeclared.
+  "const" is block scoped,  it cannot be reassigned or redeclared .

 # n.
 2 What are JavaScript objects, and how are they different from arrays?
    JavaScript objects are collections of key-value pairs where keys are unique identifiers (strings or symbols) and values can be of any data type.